romainsdatascience/romainsdatascience.github.io/_posts/2020-04-16-Pinarello.md

     memory usage: 2.7+ MB

-The **Rating, Installs, Size and Price** columns have been converted successfuly to numerical type.
+The **Rating, Installs, Size and Price** columns have been converted successfully to numerical type.

 ### Last updated column